Ayurvedic classical texts, clinical experiences and scientific evidence suggest the adaptogenic herb ashwagandha helps PCOS.

 Due to its adaptogen property, it corrects the imbalance between the immune and neuroendocrine system to normalize the bodily functions under stressful conditions by targeting hypothalamic-pituitary-adrenal gland axis.12

-A study found that the phenolic compounds and flavonoids present in Ashwagandha have antioxidant activity which plays a vital role in reduction of blood glucose levels in alloxan-induced diabetic rats.15
+A study found that the phenolic compounds and flavonoids present in Ashwagandha have antioxidant activity which plays a vital role in reducing serum glucose levels in alloxan-induced diabetic rats.15

 Ashwagandha reduces weight in obesity-linked PCOS.